IcyGuy18/Find-your-Timetable/README.md

 - A few timing issues here and there, and not properly labelling the time durations for a few classes.
 - The process, for now, is internet-dependent.
 Don't expect it to work if you don't have an internet connection.
 - The spreadsheet ID, along with a few other attributes, are hardcoded into the script... whoops.
+- Little commenting in the code (this is a sin in and of itself).

 What I intend to work on:
 - Repeat/Elective courses are not handled.
 The program assumes you have a normal courses workload for a semester.